AlejandroPqLz/tf-diffusion-scratch/README.md

     echo 'export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CONDA_PREFIX/lib/' > $CONDA_PREFIX/etc/conda/activate.d/env_vars.sh
 ```

-#### 3.3 External Dependencies
+#### 2.3 External Dependencies
 Once the environment is activated, you can install the [external dependencies](./setup.py) by running the following command:

 ```bash
 pip install -e.
 ```

-### 4. Linux (Ubuntu) Set up
+### 3. Linux (Ubuntu) Set up
 ---

-After installing the NVIDIA drivers, CUDA and cuDNN, you can follow the same steps as in the [Windows Subsystem for Linux (WSL2) Set up](#3-windows-subsystem-for-linux-wsl2-set-up) section but having in mind that you are working on a Linux distribution it is recommended to use Docker to create a container with all the dependencies installed and avoid any compatibility and version issues.
+After installing the NVIDIA drivers, CUDA and cuDNN, if you are going to develop the project on Ubuntu, you can follow the same steps as in the [Windows Subsystem for Linux (WSL2) Set up](#3-windows-subsystem-for-linux-wsl2-set-up) section but having in mind that you are working on a Linux distribution it is recommended to use Docker to create a container with all the dependencies installed and avoid any compatibility and version issues.

-> <span style="color: red; font-size: 1.5em;">&#9888;</span> **NOTE:** The Doccker set up approach is not recommended for WSL nor Windows, since the there are many issues regarding the CPU usage ([more info](https://github.com/docker/for-win/issues)).
+Previously installed Docker in [OS Requirements](#1-os-requirements) section just follow the steps below:

-After installing Docker in [OS Requirements](#1-os-requirements) section just follow the steps below:
+> <span style="color: red; font-size: 1.5em;">&#9888;</span> **WARNING:** The Doccker set up approach is not recommended for WSL nor Windows, since the there are many issues regarding the CPU usage ([more info](https://github.com/docker/for-win/issues)).

-#### 4.1 Install the NVIDIA Container Toolkit
+#### 3.1 Install the NVIDIA Container Toolkit

 Follow the [NVIDIA Container Toolkit Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#configuring-docker)

-#### 4.2 Check the installation
+#### 3.2 Check the installation

 ```bash
 sudo docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi